joncto/research-services/docs/solrwayback/features/features.md

 You can interact with the network graph in several ways.

 **Zoom in / out**
-You can zoom in or out by scrolling up/down, or use pinching movements on your touchpad
+You can either:
+- scroll up/down,
+- move two fingers up/down on your touchpad
+- pinch/spread two fingers on your touchpad

 **Highlighting**
-You focus on a specific part of the network by clicking a node.
+To focus on a specific part of the network, you can click a node.
 This will highlight the other domains directly connected with this one, and suppress the rest of the network.

 ## Domain stats
 The domain stats let you inspect what has been indexed from a specific domain